Roque Ablan Jr.: Political career

 He was first elected as Ilocos Norte provincial board member in 1963, and concurrently served as Chairman of the League of Provincial Board Members in the Philippines until 1967.

 Ablan Jr. official portrait during the 8th Congress.

 In 1967, he was elected into the House of Representatives through a special election and served until 1972.
 He was also elected to the 1971 Constitutional Convention as a delegate from Ilocos Norte.
 After the 1986 People Power Revolution, he was again elected as representative of Ilocos Norte and served from 1987 to 1998 and from 2001 to 2010, respectively.
 During these terms, he chaired the congressional committees on Housing, Dangerous Drugs, and Inter-Parliamentary Relations and Diplomacy.
 Among his notable legislation include the Rent Control Act of 2009, the Death Penalty Law, and the Magna Carta for Migrant Workers.

 In 1998, he ran for Ilocos Norte governor but lost to Bongbong Marcos.

 Legal career

 In 1968, Ablan and bar topnotcher Amado M. Santiago, Jr. co-founded Ablan & Santiago, a law firm which held office at Ermita, Manila.
 Ablan later on left the firm to run for public office.

 Military service

 Ablan served as a soldier under the 5th Special Forces Group of the United States in Vietnam.
 Although an incumbent Ilocos Norte Representative, he was also a member of the Philippine Civic Action Group (PHILCAG) in South Vietnam from 1968 to 1975.

 Death

 Ablan died on March 26, 2018, in St. Luke's Medical Center, Taguig.
 He is buried in the Maharlika cemetery in Laoag.

-He is survived by his nine children; six from his wife Carlina Reyes Ablan, namely Anna Marie, Chona Marie, Eva Marie, Roque Benjamin III (alias RBee), Roven Maxime, and Victor Julio and three additional children, namely Roderick, Valerie Anne, and DTI assistant secretary Michael Kristian.